Veteran writer, editor and teacher dedicated to improving lives through journalism

 USC Annenberg School for Communication and Journalism – Senior fellow and workshop presenter (2011-present) for Health Journalism Fellowships.
 Responsible for coaching journalists fellows through the production of ambitious projects about community health.

-Philip Merrill College of Journalism – Adjunct instructor, news writing and beat coverage, 2004-2007.
+Philip Merrill College of Journalism – Adjunct instructor in news writing and beat coverage, intermittently 2004-2016.

 Urban Institute – Moderator of panel discussions on national youth issues, held for journalists and policy experts, at Urban Institute headquarters in Washington, D.C.
 2007-2010.